Research Areas: Galaxy formation, Observational astronomy

 Ricardo has worked on lots of different topics in astrophysics.
 He has spent a lot of time looking at the atmospheres of young stars called T Tauri stars.
 These “baby Suns” are less than 10 million years old, that.
 This means they look the way our Sun did 4.6 billion years ago.

 Ricardo has also studied huge groups of stars called galaxies.
 These are billions of light-years from Earth.
-His work has mainly looked at a type of galaxy called elliptical.
+His work has mainly looked at elliptical galaxies.
 These are ball-shaped galaxies with 10 thousand billion stars inside them!
 These galaxies are also very old.
 They made their stars a long time ago and now have very little gas and dust in them.

 One of the methods Ricardo uses to look at objects in space is molecular spectroscopy.
 This sees how light reacts with the smallest particles in dust and gas.
 It splits light into all of its various wavelengths.